2vergent/pyjournal/README.md

 # pyjournal

 * pyJournal, a Diary app, is written in python.
-* It runs on multiple platforms with ease and maintains all your journal entries in a neat way which can be accessed by you anytime.
+* It maintains all your journal entries in a neat way which can be accessed by you anytime.
 * With just a few commands to remember, it can't get easier than this.